tequeter/dryspec/README.md

 1. Formal specifications documenting functional Requirements.
 2. Formal specifications documenting technical aspects.
-3. Implicit specifications as executable tests, internal interfaces etc.
+3. Implicit specifications such as unit tests, internal interfaces etc.
 4. Transient specifications with the agent for the duration of the coding session.

-LeanSDD only cares about 1 and 2.
+LeanSDD only cares about the first two.

 ## Specification structure